 The mustard.co.uk guide to driving abroad

-Taking the car abroad can be a daunting prospect – having to contend with driving on the other side of the road and abide by a whole set of different driving laws, however, it can also be exciting and offer you the freedom you desire.
+Taking the car abroad can be a daunting prospect – even if you’re a confident driver, tackling the other side of the road, abiding by a whole new set of different driving laws and indeed coping with differing local driving styles can be scary.
+However, it can also be exciting and add a new dimension to your holiday or business trip.

 Can I drive my car in Europe?

 The good news is yes.
 Even post-Brexit, most UK drivers can still drive in EU countries, Switzerland, Norway, Iceland or Liechtenstein using their regular licence, insurance, and paperwork.

 The exception is if you only have a paper rather than a photocard licence, or if your licence was issued in Gibraltar, Guernsey, Jersy or the Isle of Man.